 The Hunter fraud detection database, through which all UCAS Undergraduate applications are screened, holds details of thousands of applications from previous cycles, many of which have been flagged for false, missing and/or misleading information.
-Hunter employs a series of sophisticated user-definable match rules and validation rules to compare each new record to every other record in the database, alerting us to subsequent matches.
+Hunter employs a series of sophisticated userdefinable match rules and validation rules to compare each new record to every other record in the database, alerting us to subsequent matches.
 We interpret the matches and either flag as cleared or referred.
 The situation is monitored on a daily basis.
-Suspicious applications are also brought to our attention through our Customer Experience Centre, our providers, outside bodies and anonymous communications.
+Suspicious applications are also brought to our attention through our Customer Experience Centre, our providers, external third parties and anonymous communications.
+When an applicant is referred for investigation the Verification Team will write to the applicant seeking to establish the veracity of the application.
+This will usually involve requesting additional information, such as qualification certifies.
+If the applicant responds and provides the requested documents/information and these details support the details declared in their application, we will allow their application to proceed as normal.